devslovecoffee/devs-love-coffee/src/content/blog/making-the-resend-cube-from-scratch-using-three-js.md

 ## Making the Cube More Round

 Turns out, three js does not have a direct solution to this.
-So a quick google search yielded this neat little function (<a class="external" href="https://discourse.threejs.org/t/round-edged-box/1402" target="_blank">source</a>)
+So a quick google search yielded this neat little function (<a class="external-link" href="https://discourse.threejs.org/t/round-edged-box/1402" target="_blank">source</a>)

 ```javascript
 function createBoxWithRoundedEdges( width, height, depth, radius0, smoothness ) {